 When the Communist Party took over, the 3.5 million ethnic Germans living in Czechoslovakia were forcibly removed back to Germany, despite their ancestors’ lived in Czechoslovakia for many generations.
 In one area where this happened – Sudetenland – the political and social ramifications of this act are still being felt today, with a number of discussions remaining about the legality of the act, as well as the ethics behind it.

 The Communist Party was in power for 41 years, from 1948 through to 1989, and throughout this period, not much happened in terms of politics in the country.
 The government took nearly all private property, and the freedoms that many in Western Europe enjoyed were taken from the ordinary Czech citizens.
 The country was controlled through a manifesto of fear, and people were afraid to speak out against those who ruled them with this iron fist.

-The only event that occurred during this long period of rule to inspire hope within the hearts of the Czech people occurred in 1968 and is known as the Prague Spring Uprising.
+The only event that occurred during this long period of a rule to inspire hope within the hearts of the Czech people occurred in 1968 and is known as the Prague Spring Uprising.
 This was spurred on by the call from President Alexander Dubček to give socialism a “human face” and caused huge amounts of people to attend rallies and protests in support of the idea.
-Shortly after this though Dubček was requested to visit Moscow and, when he returned, all ideas of this plan were dropped, as Russian tanks rolled through the streets of Prague to break up those supporting the policy.
+Shortly after this, though, Dubček was requested to visit Moscow and, when he returned, all ideas of this plan were dropped as Russian tanks rolled through the streets of Prague to break up those supporting the policy.
 This also led to the removal of Dubček from power, to be replaced by Gustav Husák, who would lead the country throughout the 1970s and into the 1980s.